xytis/xytis.github.io/content/story/ravnica_s01.md

 saw the loxodon charging into the night and followed closely behind, making sure they are not followed.
 They regrouped quite a way further in a dark and silent alley.
 Wataru put Neirius down and investigated his condition.
 It wasn’t good.
-He was bound by a nasty Orzhov enchantment, called “The Pillory of the Sleepless”.
+He was bound by a nasty Orzhov enchantment, called "The Pillory of the Sleepless".
 By Wataru’s calculations, Neirius had around 6 hours to be dispelled or he would die or worse - forever drown in madness.